Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 Mast cells are a type of white blood cell found throughout the body.
 These cells play an important role in the body’s immune response.
 The cells contain mediators of immune function, such as histamines and cytokines that they may release in response to changes in their environment.
 This release causes symptoms such as itching and flushing, but in more severe cases, can lead to anaphylaxis.
 In a healthy body, these mast cells are beneficial and play a vital role in immune function.

 Mast cell activation syndrome (MCAS) is a disorder of these mast cells, causing them to release an abundance of these mediators, often in response to triggers that are not life-threatening.
-This inappropriately triggered inflammation in the body can lead to a wide variety of different symptoms, affecting multiple symptoms in the body, and these symptoms are not limited to simple allergy symptoms.
+This inappropriately triggered inflammation in the body can lead to a wide variety of different symptoms, affecting multiple systems in the body, and these symptoms are not limited to simple allergy symptoms.

 Diagnostic Testing and Criteria for MCAS

 Currently, receiving a diagnosis for MCAS can take time, and finding the right doctor.
 Unfortunately, the blood and urine tests that can measure these mediators must occur during an episode when the mediators are released.
 This means routine testing often does not pick up potential markers and makes a laboratory diagnosis difficult to obtain.
-In most cases, physicians work to eliminate potential underlying conditions, make a diagnosis based on medical history, symptoms, and reactions to traditional MCAS treatment options.
+In most cases, physicians work to eliminate potential underlying conditions and make a diagnosis based on medical history, symptoms, and reactions to traditional MCAS treatment options.
 Unfortunately, MCAS is another medical condition that most physicians never learn about and is not on the radar for most, meaning you will likely need to find a physician specializing in MCAS in order to receive a diagnosis.

 In a healthy immune system, an antigen (virus or bacteria) enters the body and triggers immune cells to produce antibodies.
 These antibodies attach to the antigen and signal the immune system to target and destroy it.
-In autoimmunity, this system malfunctions and a person’s body produces autoantigens or self-antigens.
+In autoimmunity, this system malfunctions, and a person’s body produces autoantigens or self-antigens.
 In this case, the body responds with autoantibodies that attack healthy cells in the body.
 This immune response leads to conditions such as rheumatoid arthritis, lupus, Sjogren’s, and a wide range of other autoimmune conditions.

 In many cases, studies have shown that viral and bacterial infections can trigger autoimmunity conditions in patients and, according to recent signs, SARS-CoV-2 is no different.
 But how can a virus trigger an autoimmune response?
 When a virus, like SARS-CoV-2, enters the body, it relies on the body’s cells to copy itself and spread.
 As it does this, the virus can alter the amounts, locations, and binding partners of normal human proteins.
 This alteration can trigger the immune system to see these proteins as foreign and begin targeting them, resulting in autoimmune symptoms and conditions.
 Early studies are showing a possible connection between these autoantibodies and Long COVID.